utep-cs-systems-courses/os-archiver/Readme.md

 You have been provided a bash script "tar-test.sh" that uses tar to copy the contents of a directory named src to a new directory named dst.
-It utilizes the herd utility program "diff" to compare the contents of these two directories using it -r (for recursive) option.
+It utilizes the herd utility program "diff" to compare the contents of these two directories using its -r (for recursive) option.
 You may want to modify it to instead use mytar.sh.

 # Learning Outcomes